SNodeC/snode.c/src/apps/README.md

 } // namespace echo
 ```

-All SNode.C headers use `<...>` because they come from the installed package.
+All SNode.C headers use `<...>` because they are public headers supplied by the
-The project-local header is included with quotes from its own `.cpp` files.
+installed package.
+Only the project-local `EchoSocketContext.h` is included with
+quotes from the application's `.cpp` files.

 ### `EchoSocketContext.cpp`